ControlThings-io/sim_ied/README.md

 * Fix decryption one-off error when displaying decrypted data back to user.
 * Update UART to be able to handle backspace.
 * Add encryption of strings rather than hex data.
-* Add external EEPROM.
-Note that the TM4C123GH6PM does have internal EEPROM, but external is needed to provide interactions via I2C and SPI fieldbus communications.
 * Add MODBUSRTU functionality.
-Note this might require movind to second USB interface instead of doing UART thru the ICDI.
+Note this might require moving to second USB interface instead of doing UART thru the ICDI.

 # Resources
 This project takes from several efforts: